Guggenheim Museum Bilbao: Economic and media impact

-The building was featured in the 1999 James Bond film The World Is Not Enough in the pre-title sequence and the Tamil film Sivaji (2007), in which it is the setting for the music video of the song "Style", composed by A. R. Rahman.
+The building was featured in the 1999 James Bond film The World Is Not Enough in the pre-title sequence and the Tamil film Sivaji: The Boss (2007), in which it is the setting for the music video of the song "Style", composed by A. R. Rahman.
 Mariah Carey's music video "Sweetheart", directed by Hype Williams, shows singers Jermaine Dupri and Carey in various locations at the Guggenheim Museum Bilbao.

 Criticism

-The so-called "Bilbao effect" refers to how the museum transformed the city.
-The term, however, has also been employed by critics who have denounced the museum as a symbol of gentrification and cultural imperialism.
+The term "Bilbao effect", referring to how the museum transformed the city, has also been employed by critics who have denounced the museum as a symbol of gentrification and cultural imperialism.
 The Wall Street Journal suggested that the Bilbao effect should be called the Bilbao anomaly, "for the iconic chemistry between the design of building, its image and the public turns out to be rather rare."

 Art critic Brian O'Doherty was positive about approaching the building but criticized the museum's interior effect, saying "[O]nce you get indoors things are a little different.
 Even the so-called site-specific works didn't look too happy to me.
 Most of the interior spaces are too vast."
 He went on to describe how works by Braque, Picasso and Rodchenko "looked absurd" and tiny on the museum's walls.

 Controversies

 Management and 2007 embezzlement incident

-According to a report issued in 2007 by the Basque Court of Auditors, the museum paid more than US$27 million for the acquisition of art between 2002 and 2005, including Serra's The Matter of Time for the cavernous ground-floor gallery.
+According to a report issued in 2007 by the Basque Court of Auditors, the museum paid more than $27 million for the acquisition of art between 2002 and 2005, including Serra's The Matter of Time for the cavernous ground-floor gallery.
 After another audit in 2008 revealed that money was missing from accounts, the foundation said that it filed a case against the director, Roberto Cearsolo Barrenetxea, "for financial and accounting irregularities", asserting that he had admitted diverting money from two companies that manage the Guggenheim Bilbao building and its art collection to his own account since 1998.